rkudela/ifcb-test/Installation.md

 * You have Administrator permissions and are able to install software on your Windows machine
 * You have at least 2GB of free RAM (see note below)
 * You can safely reboot your machine without losing access to it
+* A browser other than Internet Explorer (see note below)

 > Note: the configurations provided are for 64-bit Windows.
 If you are running 32-bit Windows you will need to use a slightly different configuration, which will be provided and documented once it is tested.
 Until then, try replacing `ubuntu/trusty64` with `ubuntu/trusty32` in `Vagrantfile`.

 > Note: the default RAM usage of the dashboard is 2GB.
 It will likely work fine with less RAM (which is configured in `Vagrantfile`), but that has not been extensively tested.

+> Note: not all dashboard features work with Internet Explorer and because of limited funds for development we cannot support it.
+To use all of the dashboard's web interface, you will need to use an alternate browser such as Firefox or Chrome.
+The browser we test with is Firefox for Windows.

 ## Install required software packages